 Chlorine EWEB adds chlorine to our water during the disinfection process to protect against microorganisms such as Giardia and E. coli.
 Copper Copper is found in natural deposits and is also widely used in household plumbing materials.
 Turbidity Turbidity is a measure of the cloudiness of water.
 It can interfere with disinfection.
 EWEB's filtration process effectively removes turbidity.
-Barium Disinfection Byproducts (DBPs) Nitrate This naturally-occurring substance, found in the mineral composition of our watershed, was detected at extremely low levels - well below regulatory standards.
-Disinfectants are an essential element in drinking water treatment because of the barrier they provide against waterborne disease-causing microorganisms.
-DBPs form when disinfectants Nitrate is an essential component of living things and occurs naturally in surface and groundwater at concentrations up to 1-2 mg/L. At these naturally-occurring levels, nitrate is not Total Organic Carbon A measure of naturally-occurring organic materials in water. used to treat drinking water react with naturally-occurring materials in the water (e.g., decomposing plant and other organic material). harmful to health.
+Barium/Fluoride These naturally-occurring substances, found in the mineral composition of our watershed, were detected at extremely low levels - well below regulatory standards.
+Disinfection Byproducts (DBPs) Disinfectants are an essential element in drinking water treatment because of the barrier they provide against waterborne disease-causing microorganisms.
+DBPs form when disinfectants Nitrate Nitrate is an essential component of living things and occurs naturally in surface and groundwater at concentrations up to 1-2 mg/L. At these naturally-occurring levels, nitrate is not Total Organic Carbon A measure of naturally-occurring organic materials in water. used to treat drinking water react with naturally-occurring materials in the water (e.g., decomposing plant and other organic material). harmful to health.